lsferreira42/hnpes/README.md

 # HNPES - Hacker News Previous Entry Search

+> ⚠️ **Note**: This extension is currently pending approval on the Chrome Web Store.
+We'll update this notice with the store link once it's approved.

 *Procurando um readme em [Português](README.pt-BR.md)* ?

 HNPES allows you to search for the current URL on Hacker News and view the top results directly from the extension's popup.